Rape Survivors: D.C. Police 'Downplay' Their Attacks

-SARA DAREHSHORI: Over 40 percent of cases that we found victims who went to the hospital and reported a rape to police in the District of Columbia were effectively closed without investigation.
+SARA DAREHSHORI: Over 40 percent of cases that we found victims who went to the hospital and reported a rape to the police in the District of Columbia, were effectively closed without investigation.

 JOHNSON: The police came and took her to the hospital.
 She was treated for stab wounds to both hands and her chest.
 But when Eleanor finally saw the police report, it made no mention of attempted rape or sexual assault.